SC 1311. Introductory Sociology. 3 Semester Hours.

 SC 3362.
 Population and Society.
 3 Semester Hours.

-A study of ethnic, religious and racial relations in the U.S. and other countries.
+A study of ethnic and race relations in the United States and other countries.
 Topics include power relationships, prejudice, discrimination, ethnic stratification, migration, assimilation and pluralism.
-Minorities to be considered include Blacks, Mexican-Americans and Native Americans.

 SC 3381.
 Introductory Statistics.
 3 Semester Hours.